loveshack/docs/source/deployment/open_cloud_host_setup/lxd_driver.rst

 LXD Specific Attributes
 -----------------------

-The following are template attributes specific to LXD, please refer to the :ref:`template reference documentation <template>` for a complete list of the attributes supported to define a VM.
+The following are template attributes specific to LXD.
+Please refer to the :ref:`template reference documentation <template>` for a complete list of the attributes supported to define a VM.

 VNC
 ~~~

-The VNC connection seen on Sunstone is the output of the execution of a command run via ``lxc exec``, by default this command is ``login`` and it's configured on a per-node basis by the **lxdrc** file.
+The VNC connection seen on Sunstone is the output of the execution of a command run via ``lxc exec``; by default this command is ``login``, and it's configured on a per-node basis by the **lxdrc** file.
 In order to change it you can set it under ``GRAPHICS`` with the ``COMMAND`` key.

 |image1|